 Leaving Marrakech is quick.
-As if the city were contained within an invisible wall, buildings seem to instantly give way to clay huts and large fanning palms.
-Mountains spring like oversized ant mounts on the horizon, all soil and rocks and earthy bluntness.
-The road ribbons into the distance; the only curve among angular peaks and gravelled slopes.
+As if the city were contained within an invisible wall, buildings suddenly give way to clay huts and large fanning palms.
+Mountains spring like over-sized ant mounts on the horizon, all soil and rocks and earthy bluntness.
+The road ribbons into the distance; the only curve among angular peaks and graveled slopes.

 Every few corners the soil flashes a hint of purple and blue before resuming its hard bleak face.
 Tufts of burnt grass polka-dot distant slopes.
 Sometimes a glimpse of olive groves and cereal fields flicks between ridges.
 Black goats shelter under rocky edges in the midday heat while white goats bask like beach-goers.